mo-na-min/osu-replay-downloader/README.md

 # osu-replay-downloader
-an recreational app that let's you redownload all of your .osz files via Most Played Beatmaps.
+##an recreational app that let's you redownload all of your .osz files via Most Played Beatmaps.

-PyQt6: Built a multi-window GUI architecture, complete with background threading (QThread) to prevent interface freezing during active downloads.
+- PyQt6: Built a multi-window GUI architecture, complete with background threading (QThread) to prevent interface freezing during active downloads.

-Requests: Managed API calls and authenticated session-based file downloads.
+- Requests: Managed API calls and authenticated session-based file downloads.

-Unicodedata & Standard Library: Handles file sanitization and cross-platform path management.
+- Unicodedata & Standard Library: Handles file sanitization and cross-platform path management.

+##How to use it?
+- extract the osu-gui.zip file
+- locate the "dist" folder
+- run the file.